Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Introduction

 [1]{ } [1]{ } [1]{ }

-There are several recent works that consider the DFCIL problem.
-DeepInversion~\cite{yin2020dreaming} inverts trained networks from random noise to generate images as exemplars mixed with current samples for training.
-SDC~\cite{yu2020semantic} updates previous prototypes of each learned class by hypothesizing that semantic drift of previous classes can be approximated and estimated using new data.
+There are several recent works that consider the EFCIL problem.
+DeepInversion~\cite{yin2020dreaming} inverts trained networks from random noise to generate images as exemplars and mixes them with current task samples for training.
+SDC~\cite{yu2020semantic} updates prototypes of each learned class by hypothesizing that semantic drift of classes from previous tasks can be approximated and estimated using new data.
 Other previous works propose representation learning methods for overcoming catastrophic forgetting~\cite{zhu2021class,zhu2021prototype}.
 As pointed out in IL2A~\cite{zhu2021class}, learning better representations can reduce representation bias when transferred to new tasks.
 Incorporating self-supervised learning tasks, such as Barlow Twins~\cite{pham2021dualnet} and rotation prediction~\cite{zhu2021prototype}, has also been proposed to achieve more stable representations and alleviate forgetting.

 CNNs naturally learn to \emph{attend} to features that are discriminative for the tasks they are trained to solve.
-Catastrophic forgetting also occurs in DFCIL due to that model's attention to \emph{salient} features drifting to features specific to the new task.
+Catastrophic forgetting also occurs in EFCIL due to the model's attention to \emph{salient} features drifting to features specific to the new task.
 Standard regularization approaches do little to prevent this saliency drift when learning new tasks.
 One direct method of regularizing saliency is to apply distillation on saliency maps of old samples~\cite{ebrahimi2021remembering}.
-However, this is complicated by the inability to save samples from previous tasks in the DFCIL setting.
+However, this is complicated by the inability to save samples from previous tasks in the EFCIL setting.
 Another method is to apply saliency distillation between current task samples and previous task attention~\cite{dhar2019learning}.
 This method however suffers from the semantic gap between current and old classes when enforcing saliency consistency.
-A lack of robust saliency regularization may also lead to attention drifting toward the background in future tasks.
-As demonstrated in Table~\ref{tab:fig1}, a conventional baseline (e.g. SSRE~\cite{zhu2021prototype}) results in random saliency drift toward the background, and vanilla saliency supervision (e.g. RRR~\cite{ebrahimi2021remembering}) fails to avoid saliency drift across boundary regions in future tasks.
-Our Robust Saliency Supervision (ROSS) approach, however, keeps saliency focused on the foreground across incrementally learned tasks (for more details, see Section~\ref{sec:experiments}).